Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • sleep at least 10 hours a day;

-If a child is included in the FBI group, on the eve of the cold season, he should be given an immunomodulator selected by an immunologist, a vitamin-mineral complex.
+If a child is included in the CBD group, on the eve of the cold season he needs to be given an immunomodulator selected by an immunologist, and a vitamin and mineral complex.

-Every fifth child who has had ARVI has complications.
+Every fifth child who has had ARVI develops complications.
 It can be:

 • pneumonia, bronchitis;